 And who knows, someday that may happen.

-Okay, the proof for you who thought it was a joke that John Carey actually took James Taylor over to Paris to sing You've Got a Friend to the French people and the French media in a press conference.
+Okay, the proof for you who thought it was a joke that John Kerry actually took James Taylor over to Paris to sing You've Got a Friend to the French people and the French media in a press conference.

 It actually happened.

-This is continued fallout from Obama not going and not sending anybody.
+This is continued fallout from Obama not going and not sending anybody to the rally in Paris last weekend.

 The fallout's huge.

-To to be conciliatory, to be nice to the French, why John Kerry's even speaking French to them.
+Why, John Kerry's even speaking French to them.

 She actually says that.

-And we didn't mean to s to snub the Marina.
+And we didn't mean to snub them.

 James Taylor.